Smugglers caught using fake Border Patrol vehicle to sneak by agents

-Homeland Security agents last week managed to nab a smuggler in Arizona who was using a fake Border Patrol vehicle and fake uniform to carry illegal immigrants deeper into the U.S. — and who had bragged about how successful it had been.
+Homeland Security agents last week managed to catch a smuggler in Arizona who was using a fake Border Patrol vehicle and fake uniform to carry migrants deeper into the U.S. — and who had bragged about how successful it had been.

 The Chevrolet Tahoe had been painted with the same green stripe and markings as a real Border Patrol vehicle, and even had a valid number tied to a real vehicle on the lot at the Border Patrol’s Tucson station.